virteal/l8/README.md

 sequential steps or steps to walk on parallel sub-pathes.
 It also happens when a step discovers that it requires additional sub-steps to complete.

-To insert a new step before the one next to the currently executing step, use step().
-Such steps are run once the current step is completed.
+To queue  a new step to execute after the currently executing step, use step().
+Such steps are run once the current step is completed, FIFO order.

-To insert a new step on a new parallel sub-path, use either loop()/each() and then step() or just path().
+To insert a new step on a new parallel task/path, use fork().
 Such steps block the current step until they are completed.
-If multiple loops are nested, use end() to close a nesting level.

-To insert multiple sub-steps, use begin/end around them.
-This is equivalent to calling a sub-routine.
-Something that can also be done with call(), it will add begin/end as well.
-Such steps are actually run in a new sub-task.

-In all these cases, the current step won't be considered complete until all these additionnal step are completed themselves.
+When multiple such forked steps are inserted, the next non forked step will execute when all the forked steps are done.
+The result of such multiple steps is the result of the last executed step prior to execution of the non forked step.
+This is a "join".
+When only one forked step is inserted, this is similar to calling a function, ie the next step receives the result of the task that ran the forked step.

 To insert steps that won't block the current step, use spawn() instead.
 Such steps are also run in a new task but the current step is not blocked until